Hawaii Without Kids: A Couples Guide to Romance on the Islands

 The best thing you can do for your kids is love their other parent well.
 Sometimes that means buying two plane tickets to Maui and leaving the school lunch drama behind for a week.

-And when you get back, rested and reconnected and glowing with that particular Hawaiian warmth, your kids will barely look up from their screens long enough to say welcome home.
+And when you get back, rested and reconnected and glowing with that particular Hawaiian warmth, the kids will barely look up from their screens long enough to say welcome home.
 Which is exactly how it should be.
 They were fine.
 You were better than fine.
 And you will already be planning the next one.

 Couples Packing Essentials: